 Our staff provides a wide range of professional training and other educational opportunities for interested groups on child sexual abuse recognition and prevention, mandated reporting, and Pat’s Place program services.
 If you work for a school, daycare, after-school program, church, or any organization serving children, let us help you train your staff and volunteers.
+Training and curriculum options include:

 - Darkness to Light’s Stewards of Children® (SOC) – nationally recognized, evidence informed training proven to increase knowledge of child sexual abuse and change child protective behaviors using 5 simple steps.
 Continuing education contact hours available for social workers, child care providers, and nurses.
 Continuing Legal Education (CLE) contact hours may also be offered.